Blog

 Use strategic design elements such as bold fonts, enticing images, color boxes, arrows, and creative descriptions to guide customer choices.
 Feature high-margin dishes, add-ons, and signature cocktails prominently to encourage upselling.

-Once you’ve identified your best-selling and most popular menu items, focus on those.
-Cut menu items that don’t elicit positive customer feedback or don’t sell enough to be worth the costs of ingredients and preparation.
-This will give you a starting point to explore new and exciting offerings with a data-driven approach.
+Once you identify your best-selling menu items, focus on those.
+Cut items that don't elicit positive customer feedback or don't sell enough to be worth the costs of ingredients and preparation.
+This gives you a starting point to explore new offerings with a data-driven approach.

 A well-curated menu improves profitability, boosts online reviews, and encourages word-of-mouth marketing, which is a powerful and inexpensive way to reach new customers.
 Highlight popular items, run limited-time specials, and promote standout dishes to attract and retain customers.

 Service quality is just as important as food preparation.
 Orders should be accurate and delivered promptly.
 Approximately 39% of diners say they would not return if they saw staff handling food without gloves.
-Poor service deters 50% of customers (rising to 63% for baby boomers), while long wait times drive away 25%.
+Poor service deters 50% of customers (rising to 63% for baby boomers), while long wait times drive 25% away.

 Happy, engaged employees create better customer experiences.
 According to the Harvard Business Review, employee recognition boosts morale and productivity.
 Simply acknowledging staff efforts, listening to concerns, and taking action to resolve issues fosters a positive work environment.
-Consider incentives like bonuses, gifts, or a customer-of-the-week program to further motivate employees and enhance service quality.
+Consider incentives like bonuses or an employee-of-the-week program to further motivate employees and enhance service quality.

-Cleanliness is a deal-breaker—90% of American diners consider it crucial, and 25% leave negative reviews for hygiene issues.
-Cleanliness issues can not only ruin the customer experience but also damage a restaurant’s reputation.
+Cleanliness is a deal-breaker.
+90% of American diners consider it crucial, and 25% leave negative reviews for hygiene issues.
+Cleanliness issues doesn't just ruin the customer experience; it also damages a restaurant's reputation.

 Here's a breakdown of the top reasons customers would refuse to return to a restaurant, with both overall percentages and segmented by generation.